 Kelly Cherni, RN, BSN, OCN®

 Kelly received her Associate of Arts degree at Cuyahoga Community College and then went on to earn her Bachelor of Science in Nursing at Kent State University.
-In her 17 year tenure at Cleveland Clinic, Kelly has been an Oncology nurse for the Hematology & Oncology Unit, Outpatient Chemotherapy, and has been a Bone Marrow Transplant Unit Nurse Coordinator since 2003.
+She began her nursing career at Cleveland Clinic in 1987 and has worked in the Hematology & Oncology Inpatient Unit, Taussig Outpatient Chemotherapy Department, and has been a Bone Marrow Transplant Nurse Coordinator since 2003.
+She received her oncology nursing certification in 2008.

 Elaina Corbett, RN, BSN, OCN®